 Most of the teachers' reactions to the kids leaving are pretty indifferent.
 Miss Grotke on the other hand, is crying.
 D'aww.

-TJ's friends call his older sister, Becky, to get help, but she's still mad at TJ from an earlier event and yells "Give me one good reason why I should help!
+TJ's friends call his older sister, Becky, to get help, but she's still mad at TJ for blackmailing her into driving him around, and yells "Give me one good reason why I should help!
 Just one!"
-Mikey simply responds with this: "Because he's your little brother, and he needs you."
+Mikey, dead serious, responds with this: "Because he's your little brother, and he needs you."
 There's a pause, followed by Becky saying that she'll be right over.